Table of Contents

 Now, it’s time to compare the two items- dead blow hammer and rubber mallets head to head.
 Here are the things to compare in different scenarios-

 Rubber mallets weigh less than dead blow hammers.
-So, if you are seeking lightweight options to provide striking forces, rubber mallets are your go-to choice.
+So, rubber mallets are your go-to choice if you are seeking lightweight options to provide striking forces.

-Dead blow hammers don’t come up with any reactive rebound forces as the rubber mallets do.
+Dead blow hammers don’t come up with reactive rebound forces like rubber mallets.
 So, if you are working on an ultra-hard surface, a dead blow mallet is your choice.

 If you seek to cause a break or damage to the object you are working on, a dead blow hammer is the perfect one because rubber mallets don’t come up with that much ability to cause damage to objects.